Lion incense holder by Rakusai Onishi

 3. Glaze tones and techniques

-The iron in the Akahada clay melts with the iron glaze, and the reduction flame gives it a rough brown to reddish brown color.
-Parts of the pottery turn blue-purple, deepening the shadows of the lion's hair.
+The iron contained in the Akahada clay melts with the iron glaze, and the reduction flame produces a rough brown to reddish-brown color.
+Parts of the kiln turn blue-purple, deepening the shadows of the lion's hair.

-Gold Mud Firing <br data-start="685" data-end="688">A thin layer of gold mud is applied to the jewel and the tip of the tusk, and then a low-temperature firing at around 700℃ after the final firing is carried out to create an antique color that blends in with the skin.
+Gold Clay Firing <br data-start="685" data-end="688">A thin layer of gold clay is applied to the jewel and the tip of the fang, and then a low-temperature firing at around 700°C is carried out after the main firing to create an antique color that blends in with the skin.

-One-piece sculpture → Lid cutting <br data-start="761" data-end="764">After carving out the entire shape from a lump of clay, it is cut horizontally using a saw blade when it is half dry to create a lid.
+One-piece sculpture → Lid cutting <br data-start="761" data-end="764">After carving the entire piece out of a lump of clay, it is cut horizontally with a saw blade when it is half dry to create a lid.
 The joints are ground together to ensure airtightness and smooth opening and closing.

 4. Cultural background of the lion motif

-In the tea ceremony, the lion-shaped incense container was introduced as a Chinese incense container during the Momoyama period, and during the Edo period it became so popular that it was ranked among the top shaped incense containers in the East.
+In the tea ceremony, lion-shaped incense containers were introduced as Chinese incense containers during the Momoyama period, and by the Edo period they were so popular that they were ranked among the top shaped incense containers in the East.

-Under the belief of "transforming the history and auspiciousness of Nara into modern tea pottery," Onishi Rakusai has been focusing on auspicious beast series such as this work in addition to deer, temple bells, and shibo.
-The contrast between the rough surface of the coarse clay and the gold paint expresses "hardness and softness" and "simplicity and elegance," and is a skillful combination of the gentle elegance of Akahada ware and the dignity of the lion.
+Under the motto of "transforming the history and auspicious signs of Nara into modern tea pottery," Onishi Rakusai has devoted himself to deer, temple bells, and ruffled ornaments, as well as a series of auspicious beasts like this one.
+The contrast between the rough surface of the coarse clay and the gold paint, which expresses "hardness and softness" and "simplicity and elegance," can be said to skillfully combine the warm elegance of Akahada ware with the dignity of the lion.

-The "Lion Incense Container" is a masterpiece that condenses an auspicious beast that combines a protective roar with charm in the palm of your hand.
+The "Lion Incense Container" is a masterpiece that embodies the charming and protective roar of an auspicious beast, condensed into the palm of your hand.
 When you open the lid, the rising incense smoke envelops the jewel, as if the lion is exhaling a cloud of good fortune.
-Please use it at seasonal turning points and celebratory occasions, and enjoy the powerful design unique to Onishi Rakusai and the rich scenery of the red clay.
+Please use this container for seasonal changes or celebratory occasions, and enjoy the powerful design unique to Onishi Rakusai and the rich scenery of the red clay.

 Share